Graduate Programs Office

 Denton, TX 76203-5017

-Concentrations at the master’s level are available in business studies (flex-MBA), strategic management, health services management, organizational behavior and human resource management, marketing, operations and supply chain management, logistics and supply chain management, finance, decision sciences and information technology.
+Concentrations at the master’s level are available in business studies, strategic management, health services management, organizational behavior and human resource management, marketing, marketing analytics, finance, information technology, and music business.

-Concentrations at the doctoral level are available in accounting, business computer information systems, finance, management, marketing and management science.
+Concentrations at the doctoral level are available in accounting, business computer information systems, business information assurance, finance, logistics systems, management, marketing and management science.

 The college is accredited by the AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750, Tampa, FL 33602; 813-769-6500) at both the undergraduate and graduate levels.

 The Department of Accounting holds professional accreditation by the AACSB International — The Association to Advance Collegiate Schools of Business at both the undergraduate and graduate levels.

 Before being admitted to either a master’s or a doctoral program in the G. Brint Ryan College of Business, the applicant must meet the requirements for admission to the Toulouse Graduate School.
 U.S. citizens and permanent residents submit the application, application fee and official transcripts to the Toulouse Graduate School.
 International applicants also submit materials to the Toulouse Graduate School.

 All MBA/MS students seeking on-time registration must submit application materials according to the dates specified by the Toulouse Graduate School.
 The MBA in management (full-time cohort) deadline is the first week of May and only admits for a Summer II start.
 PhD candidates must submit application materials by December 1 to be considered for the following fall.